 "To me she was a figure of awe for her personal strength and grit," Streep said in a statement about Thatcher after the former prime minister's death in April 2013.
 "To have come up, legitimately, through the ranks of the British political system, class bound and gender phobic as it was, in the time that she did and the way that she did, was a formidable achievement."

 Favorite quote: "Watch your thoughts, for they become words.
 Watch your words, for they become actions.
 Watch your actions, for they become... habits.
 Watch your habits, for they become your character.
 And watch your character, for it becomes your destiny!
 What we think, we become."

-Meryl is the only actress who can do legendary chef Julia Child any justice — and she definitely did so in the 2009 film Julie & Julia.
+Streep is the only actress who can do legendary chef Julia Child any justice — and she definitely did so in the 2009 film Julie & Julia.
 Seriously, who else could copy Child's shrill voice with ease?
-Only Meryl.
+Only Streep.